 However, Washington simply wanted to pay rent for Radio Marina and limit its military involvement in Ethiopia.
 The Joint Chiefs of Staff would agree only to provide a small military mission of unspeciﬁed number, probably in the range often to ﬁfteen advisers, to be sent for an unspeciﬁed period.
 Moreover, no written commitment would be given, although Ethiopia was welcome to purchase U.S. arms on a reimbursable basis.
 Aklilou refused to present the emperor with such an offer, and the negotiations broke down.
 As far as the Department of Defense was concerned, the next move was up to the Ethiopians.

 During the interim, the State Department did keep an informal line of communications open to ascertain the IEG’s position with regard to the base agreement, the U.S. military mission, and the purchase of arms by Ethiopia by way of John Spencer, who offered U.S. ofﬁcials at the State Department’s Office of African Affairs a “conﬁdential appraisal” of the thinking in Addis Ababa.
 Of course, the American attorney had his own agenda acting on behalf of the IEG Foreign Ministry: to inﬂuence the Americans to sign a military accord that took into account Ethiopian sensitivities.
 He apparently succeeded.
-According to Spencer, there were divisions within the Ethiopian government between those who were partial to the United States and others who favored playing the imperial European powers against each other to maximize Ethiopia’s beneﬁts.
+According to Spencer, there were divisions within the Ethiopian government between those who were partial to the death of four U.S. Special Forces soldiers in Niger on Oct.
+4 has lead some in the United States and others who favored playing the imperial European powers against each other to maximize Ethiopia’s beneﬁts.
 Moreover, some in the Ethiopian military “would be just as pleased to see a Swedish military mission” in Ethiopia as an American one.
 The issue of reimbursable military assistance also posed a problem; the IEG felt it deserved better treatment from Washington given its contributions in Korea.

 Finally, while the emperor was prepared to give complete authority to the Americans within the U.S.-operated installations, complete freedom of import and export and permission to have the necessary cable and wireless communications, he was not prepared to give priority to the movement of goods and troops between U.S. military installations, which seemed to be too much of an infringement on Ethiopia’s sovereignty.
 Thus, when the U.S.-Ethiopia military discussions resumed again at the end of March 1953, the Ethiopian negotiating team of Aklilou, Spencer, and General Mulughetta Bulli of the imperial Ethiopian bodyguard were instructed by the emperor not to return home until they had settled three issues: (1) an agreement governing the U.S. Army communications station at Radio Marina and other military facilities in Eritrea, (2) details regarding an American military training mission, and (3) the difﬁculties concerning reimbursable military aid.